A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 Foundational Gut Support (Evidence-Informed)

-Rather than aggressive interventions, gut health is best supported through foundations first approach:
+In my clinical experience, rather than aggressive interventions, gut health is best supported through foundations first approach:

 Core Principles:

-- Wholefood nutrition, preferably organic produce
+- Wholefood nutrition, preferably mostly organic produce

-- Gentle digestive support where needed
+- Gentle digestive support where needed (herbs, supplements, specific foods)

 - Adequate hydration